Thumbnail

 This section executes scripts when the corresponding glyph is detected.
 Find more information about glyphs in the Glyph Tracking section.

 In this section, you can generate a list of different QR Code texts and enter a script to execute when that certain text is detected.
-You can also generate a script that executes when a QR Code is detected that is not on your list.
-There are also buttons included managing your list of QR Codes.
+You can also generate a script that executes when a QR Code not on your list is detected.
+There are also buttons included to manage your list of QR Codes.

 Configuration - Augmented Reality